Grupp-17/canvas-discord-bot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Down below you will find the steps to get started with the bot.
+Below you will find the steps to get started with the bot.

 ### Prerequisites

 * Download the latest version of [Python](https://www.python.org/)
 * Create a [discord bot](https://discordpy.readthedocs.io/en/latest/discord.html) and invite it to your [discord channel](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-)
+* Create a [Canvas API access token](https://community.canvaslms.com/t5/Admin-Guide/How-do-I-manage-API-access-tokens-as-an-admin/ta-p/89) as an admin or regular user (if you domain permits it).

 ### Installation
 1. Clone the repository